unix-supremacist/Amadeus/README.md

 `#make install`

+## How to Uninstall

+`#make uninstall`

+note that this doesn't uninstall the doas, mpv packages, and it does not currently uninstall samurai.

 ## Design

 this will be a standard suckless rice for Artix-openrc, HyperbolaLinux, OpenBSD, and HyperbolaBSD (when it exists)